x2048/terraform/README.md

 This is a tiny helper tool to correct light and shadow problems in the world, which may happen when painting the world with Terraform Brush.

 "Place" (Right click) to recalculate light in a cuboid within 100 blocks from the target.

+## Before you start

+Here are important notes to know before you enable the mod on your server:

+* You need "terraform" privilege to be able to use the tools.
+As server owner, grant terraform privilege only to trusted users.
+* Several players using undo very close to each other may cause unexpected results.
+* Current implementation of the undo engine consumes server memory and will lead to server crash if used for a very long time or by many players at once.
+* Light recalculation, flow of liquids and falling of physical blocks (e.g. sand) are not triggered by the mod's tools and are not supported by the undo engine.
+	You can fix the light with the Light fixer tool, trigger water flow by placing a water source and cause blocks to fall by digging one of them.

+## Installation

+Unpack the release package into `mods/terraform` folder of your Minetest installation.
+Read more about installing mods in Minetest [here](https://wiki.minetest.net/Installing_Mods).